postwait/node-amqp/README.md

 An easy subscription command.
 It works like this

-    q.subscribe(function (message) {
+    q.subscribe(function (message, headers, deliveryInfo) {
-      puts('Got a message with routing key ' + message._routingKey);
+      puts('Got a message with routing key ' + deliveryInfo.routingKey);
     });

 It will automatically acknowledge receipt of each message.

-The only option that this method supports right now is the "ack" method, which defaults to false.
-Setting the options argument to `{ ack: true }` will make it so that the AMQP server only delivers a single message at a time.
+There are several options available.
+Setting the options argument to `{ ack: true }` (which defaults to false) will make it so that the AMQP server only delivers a single message at a time.
 When you want the next message, call `q.shift()`.
 When `ack` is false then you will receive messages as fast as they come in.

+The 'routingKeyInPayload' and 'deliveryKeyInPayload' options determing if the reception process will inject the routingKey and deliveryKey, respectively, into the JSON payload receieved.
+These default to unset thus adopting the parent connection's values (which defualt to false).
+Setting these to true provide backward compability for older applications.

 This method will emit 'basicQosOk' when ready.